tungnguyen1234/OCR_DeepLearning/README.md

 # Image processing step

 To perform inference on an example image using PaddleOCR, you can use the `main.py` file.
-The default image for inference is `00002.png`.
+The default image for inference is `eng.png`.
 Alternatively, you can specify a different image as a command-line argument, as shown below:

-`python3 main.py --img 00002.png`
+`python3 main.py --img eng.png`

+The text result is saved in the `result` folder.

 # Performance